AI PharmCare

 See a doctor if…

-• You have signs of a severe allergic reaction, like hives or facial swelling.
+• Signs of a severe allergic reaction like hives, facial swelling, or wheezing [0].

-• Your child shows changes in behavior with nausea and vomiting after taking aspirin [0].
+• In a child or teen, any changes in behavior along with nausea and vomiting [0].

-• Your pain gets worse or lasts for more than 10 days.
+• Pain that gets worse or lasts for more than 10 days.

 Real-World Reports (FDA FAERS, past 12 months)